 6. Site Description and Activities: According to information in the Regional Board's file on this Site, oil related operations at the Site began in 1923 and ended by the early 1960s.
 The Site was previously owned and operated by Shell Company of California, which was subsequently renamed Shell Oil Company, as a crude oil storage facility.
-The facility included equipment that pumped the oil to the nearby SOC's Shell refinery for processing from three concrete-lined oil storage reservoirs with a total capacity of 3.5 million barrels.
-In 1966, SOC Shell closed the Site and SOC sold the Site to Lomita Development Company, an affiliate of Richard Barclay and Barclay-Hollander-Curci.
-Subsequently, Lomita Development Company developed the Site into the Carousel residential neighborhood, which contains 285 single-family homes.
+The facility included equipment that pumped the oil to the nearby Shell refinery for processing from three concrete-lined oil storage reservoirs with a total capacity of 3.5 million barrels.
+As of June 25, 1959, at least one of the reservoirs was known to leak according to a Shell memorandum of that date.
+In 1966, Shell closed the Site and sold the Site to Lomita, an affiliate of Richard Barclay and Barclay-Hollander-Curci.
+Subsequently, Lomita developed the Site into the Carousel residential neighborhood, which contains 285 single-family homes.

-In 1965, prior to the purchase of the property from Shell, Richard Barclay and/or Barclay Hollander Curci requested permission from Shell to remove the liquid waste and petroleum residue from the property and to begin to grade the property for development.
-Shell agreed to allow the activities with some conditions, including that "all work done by or for [Barclay Hollander Curei] be done in a good, lawful and workmanlike manner."
-After purchasing the property in 1966, Lomita, as the owner of the property, actively participated in the decommissioning and grading activities.
-Lomita conducted the waste removal and grading activities and obtained the required permits from the County, Available information indicates that by August 15, 1966 all three reservoirs had been fully cleaned out.
-The Pacific Soils Engineering Reports dated January 7, 1966; March 11, 1966; July 31, 1967; and June 11, 19683 documented that: (1) Lomita emptied and demolished the reservoirs, and graded the Site prior to it developing the Site as residential housing; (2) part of the concrete floor of the central reservoir was removed by Lomita from the Site; and (3) where the reservoir bottoms were left in place.
-Lomita made 8-inch wide circular trenches in concentric circles approximately 15 feet apart to permit water drainage to allow the percolation of water and sludge present in the reservoirs into the subsurface, Various documents from the soil engineer describe the process of removing water and sludge in the reservoirs, burying concrete and compacting the concrete and soil, and drilling holes in the concrete to allow for percolation into the groundwater.
+In 1965, prior to the purchase of the property from Shell, Richard Barclay, and/or Barclay Hollander Curci requested permission from Shell to remove the liquid waste and petroleum residue from the property and to begin to grade the property for development.
+Shell agreed to allow the activities with some conditions.
+Upon Lomita's designation to purchase of the property, Lomita actively participated in the decommissioning of the reservoirs and grading activities.5 Lomita conducted the waste removal and grading activities and obtained the required permits from the County.
+Available information indicates that by August 15, 1966, all three reservoirs had been emptied of liquid residue.
+The Pacific Soils Engineering Reports dated January 7, 1966; March 11, 1966; July 31, 1967; and June 11, 1968 documented that: (1) Lomita emptied and demolished the reservoirs, and graded the Site prior to it developing the Site as residential housing; (2) part of the concrete floor of the central reservoir was removed by Lomita from the Site; and (3) where the reservoir bottoms were left in place, Lomita made 8-inch wide circular trenches in concentric circles approximately 15 feet apart to permit water drainage to allow the percolation of water and sludge present in the reservoirs into the subsurface.
+Various documents from the soil engineer describe the process of removing water and sludge in the reservoirs, burying concrete and compacting the concrete and soil, and drilling holes in the concrete to allow for percolation into the groundwater.
 The County's grading permit required that concrete fill must be at least seven feet below grade.
-Boring logs indicated that soils beneath the concrete slab in Reservoir 7 were "highly oil stained" and that soils in the borings had a
+Boring logs indicated that soils beneath the concrete slab in Reservoir 7 were "highly oil stained" and that "[m]ost of the soils in the borings had a petroleum odor, however the amount of actual oil contained in the soil is unknown."8 Soil used to fill in the reservoirs and return the Property to its natural grade came from the berms surrounding each reservoir and surrounding the perimeter of the Property.9 No petroleum hydrocarbon testing was performed on the berm soil.
+The soil was examined only for geotechnical purposes.
+10 In 1967, Lomita began transferring title of individual parcels.
+In 1969, title to remaining parcels was granted by grant deed from Lomita to BHC.
+Then BHC began transferring title to the rest of the parcels.

-2 See Exhibit 76 to Gibson Dunn 2011 Letter.
+&lt;sup>4 Exhibit 9 to Gibson Dunn 2011 Letter.